bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

                 dtype={"A": int, "B": float, "C": str, "D": str, "E": np.bool_}, )

-For the remaining Pandas read functions, the existing APIs do not currently allow this information to be supplied.
+For the remaining pandas read functions, the existing APIs do not currently allow this information to be supplied.
 Users can still provide this information by adding type information in the ``bodo.jit`` decorator, similar to `Numba's typing syntax
 <http://numba.pydata.org/numba-doc/latest/reference/types.html>`_.
 For
 example::